San Francisco City Hall Wedding Photographer

 Step-By-Step Guide to Getting Married at SF City Hall in 2024

 Step 1: How to Obtain your Marriage License at SF City Hall.
 If you have not already obtained your marriage license, you can do it at San Francisco City Hall up to 90 days before your wedding date.
 The City Hall website has a convenient and easy way to set up this appointment.
 We personally recommend obtaining your marriage license at least the day before the wedding, but you can actually do it on the same day if it's more convenient.
 You can set up your Marriage License appointment by clicking here.
 You can also obtain your Marriage license at any County Clerk's office in California.
+If you live in the San Francisco Bay Area other options include Oakland, San Mateo and Martinez County Clerk offices.
 The license is valid to use at SF City Hall for up to 3 months after it's issuance as long as it was obtained in California.

 For more detailed helpful information on California Marriage Licenses click the link provided.
+This link gives you details on some of the rules and regulations involved with respect to California marriages.
 Again, only California marriage licenses will be accepted at San Francisco city hall and they can be obtained at County Clerk offices throughout the state.
 The San Francisco County Clerk allows you to book your marriage license appointment only 30 minutes before your City Hall ceremony.
 If you prefer to do both appointments on the same day, we suggest at least an hour between the 2 meetings just to make things less rushed.
 This is only a wedding planning tip, it works fine in most cases to just have the 30 minute gap.
-We like the longer gap to allow you more time if things get complicated or you are missing documentation, etc.
+We like the longer gap to allow you more time if things get complicated or you are missing documentation, etc. Mainly, it just takes some of the time pressure off of you on your wedding day.

 In almost all cases, it has been reported that engaged couples who logon to the San Francisco city hall website 90 days before their wedding at midnight are able to obtain their desired date.
 NOTE: Recently, city hall has been booking up very quickly each month, partially due to the fact that they now offer less ceremony slots.
 There are 2 slots now every 30 minutes and there used to be 3.
 More reason to be ready to book 90 days out from your hoped for date.